PRIYANSUPULAK/Bidding_APP/README.md

 This is a free to all platform for bidding.
 In order to bid or post your product for auction you need to SignUp on this platform.
 Signing up requires only a username and a password.
 Password of the users are safe as they are hashed using an algorithm.
-So, even the creator or person handling the database can't find the exact password typed of the user.
+So, even the creator or person handling the database can't find the exact password typed by the user.

 ## How to Run?